Why you Itch your Body after Bathing

 Some have resolved to taking drugs or apply hydrocortisone cream to stop itching but end up applying the cream everyday and it's not supposed to be used daily.

-Itching after bathing or when the body is wet is known as acquagenic pruritus, it's often hereditary and other conditions can also be responsible for it.
+Itching after bathing or when the body is wet is known as aquagenic pruritus, it's often hereditary, and other conditions can also be responsible for it.

-Some experience itching when they bath with sponge, when the skin is dry or prone to skin condition such as eczema, when they bath with contaminated water or use hot or cold water.
+Some experience itching when they bathe with sponge, when the skin is dry or prone to skin condition such as eczema, when they bathe with contaminated water or use hot or cold water.

 Tips to Manage Aquagenic Pruritus